Location: North Andover

-All Care expects each employee to maintain a positive, respectful attitude, to demonstrate flexible and efficient time management, to meet departmental productivity standards, while keeping current the clinical skills to work in the home care environment.
-Each employee is expected to maintain open, honest and appropriately confidential communications with all customer groups in order to foster an effective service environment.
-All Care expects each employee to report to work on time and to keep unplanned absences to a minimum.
-All Care expects that all field staff will maintain a professional presentation and attire while providing clinical care and in all other job related functions.
+All Care is committed to Service Excellence, outstanding communication and exceeding the expectations of those we serve, including our patients, our referral sources, those who support our agency and each other.
+The agency recognizes employees who deliver on this commitment through a formal recognition program.
+At minimum, All Care expects each employee to maintain a positive, respectful attitude, to demonstrate flexible and efficient time management, to meet departmental productivity standards, while keeping current the necessary skills to work in the home care environment.
+Each employee is expected to maintain open, honest and appropriate confidential communications with all customer groups in order to foster an effective service environment.

 - Provides care in accordance with professional standards of practice.

 - Maintains the level of clinical expertise necessary to meet the needs of the home care population.

 - Maintains patient confidentiality as required by HIPAA.

 - Complies with infection control in accordance with Agency policy.

 - Seeks out additional supervision or resources as needed.

 - Performs any other duty or responsibility assigned by supervisor

 - Completes assigned schedule and communicates appropriate clinical info to primary clinician.

 - Check company email on normally scheduled days at a minimum of the beginning and ending of their normal scheduled day and responds ASAP but a maximum of within 24 hours